Bar Exam Preparation

 Information for 3Ls (for PT Students, 4th year)

 During the third year, all students enroll in the Advanced Legal Analysis class preparing students for the rigors of the bar exam.
 Students practice with actual bar exam multiple choice questions, essays, and performance tests, becoming more familiar with the approaches for each component of their bar exam.
-Many students also work individually with the Director of Bar Success Programs to fine tune their skills to prepare for the summer bar review programs.
+Many students also work individually with the Assistant Dean of Academic and Bar Success to fine tune their skills to prepare for the summer bar review programs.

 - Enroll in a commercial bar course.
 Now is the time to finish your tire-kicking and make a selection.